ray-project/enhancements/reps/2023-12-04-accelerated-dag.md

 There are a few options for expressing this:

 1. With the DAG API, synchronously send data with the producer and consumer tasks.
-Simple, but GPUs will idle during the transfer.
+Simple, but the transfer cannot be overlapped with the corresponding producer and consumer task.
+Other concurrent producer and consumer tasks can still be pipelined with the transfer.

 ```python
 @ray.remote